 If you are working with a child age eight or under, you might find he or she has a hard time understanding the concept of drawing the basic shapes first and erasing the lines later.
 In this case, just help her follow the shape of the lines, paying close attention to where they connect to each other.

-Want more practice drawing with shapes, check out the lessons in Drawing Step By Step, or try drawing from one of the free coloring pages.
+Want more practice drawing with shapes and lines?
+Check out the lessons in Drawing Step By Step, or try drawing from one of the free coloring pages.